 During a crisis, time is very expensive.
 While your revenue is likely down significantly, your costs are likely the same as they were before the crisis started which means you are burning more capital every day the crisis persists.
 Cutting costs quickly can be hard, so it’s critical to make the most of every single hour of every day to get the most from your business until there is a recovery.

-The time that elapses between new information, decision making and action is important because that determines how quickly you can move.
+The time that elapses between new information, decision making, and action is important because that determines how quickly you can move.
 If the time between new information and action is very short, your decision making is agile and you can react quickly to changes and opportunities.
 If it takes you a long time to take action from new information, you are burning more capital than necessary and likely missing out on opportunities.

 How do you measure your decision making timelines?
 How do you decide if your decision making is agile?
-Since this is probably not something you were focused on before the crisis, here is a three step process to get started:
+Since this is probably not something you were focused on before the crisis, here is a three-step process to get started:

 Start measuring your decision making timelines.
 Starting with every new piece of information, begin tracking the time it takes to go from information to action.
-This can be as simply as watching the timestamps on emails (if you are notified by email of new information) or as sophisticated as tracking the progress of tickets in Salesforce, et al.
+This can be as simple as watching the timestamps on emails (if you are notified by email of new information) or as sophisticated as tracking the progress of tickets in Salesforce, et al.

 - Understand how fast you can realistically move.
 With your data in hand, it’s important to understand what your ideal time to action will be.
 If you move too quickly you will make too many mistakes, but if you are too slow you will miss opportunities.
-This ideal timeline may or may not be based on how long it takes you today, as crisis management often requires you to use radically different decision making frameworks.
+This ideal timeline may or may not be based on how long it takes you today, as crisis management often requires you to use radically different decision-making frameworks.

 - Monitor time to decision.
 Once you are measuring your time to decision, and have a target speed, you can monitor your performance.
 While this is different than core business performance metrics (like revenue, new customers, etc), during a crisis the time to decision is often a leading indicator of how quickly the business will recover.
 As a result, it is often a good idea to add it to your list of Key Performance Indicators, at least until the crisis subsides.